grahamshaw1972/a2000Serotina/buildInstructions/README.md

 ![v1_4_withStabilizedKeys.JPG](v1_4_withStabilizedKeys.JPG)

-### 22. Put on the Top Case
+### 24. Put on the Top Case

 First rest the top case onto the top.
 There are three plastic posts that go into holes in the Mounting plate.
 Press the posts down first.
-Next, close all the clips.
+Next, close all the clips, working from the top, down the sides and lastly the bottom, i.e. where the Space row is located.
 You should not need to press too hard.
 The plastic clips are quite fragile.
 If you press too hard, you might break them.

 ![v1_4_withTopCaseOn.JPG](v1_4_withTopCaseOn.JPG)

-### 22. Put on the rest of the Keycaps
+### 25. Put on the rest of the Keycaps

 You are all done now, just need to put the rest of the keycaps on.

 ![v1_4_complete.JPG](v1_4_complete.JPG)

-### 23. Final Test
+### 26. Final Test

 And last thing is a final test.

 ![v1_4_finalTest.JPG](v1_4_finalTest.JPG)

+### 27. Enjoy :-)